Bridgeport, Connecticut: 21st century

 In 2003, Mayor Ganim was involved in a corruption scandal after being investigated by the FBI as he received gifts from developers in exchange for being allowed to build in Bridgeport.
 He was sentenced to federal prison, and was replaced by John Fabrizi.

 In the early 21st century, Bridgeport has taken steps toward redevelopment of its downtown and other neighborhoods.

 In 2004, artists' lofts were developed in the former Read's Department Store on Broad Street.
 Several other rental conversions have been completed, including the 117-unit Citytrust bank building on Main Street.
-The recession halted, at least temporarily, two major mixed-use projects including a $1-billion waterfront development at Steel Point, but other redevelopment projects have proceeded, such as the condominium conversion project in Bijou Square.
+The Great Recession halted, at least temporarily, two major mixed-use projects including a $1-billion waterfront development at Steel Point, but other redevelopment projects have proceeded, such as the condominium conversion project in Bijou Square.
 In 2009, the City Council under Mayor Finch approved a new master plan for development, designed both to promote redevelopment in selected areas and to protect existing residential neighborhoods.
 The plan was updated in April 2019.

 In 2010, the Bridgeport Housing Authority and a local health center announced plans to build a $20 million medical and housing complex at Albion Street, making use of federal stimulus funds and designed to replace some of the housing lost with the demolition of Father Panik Village.

-The Steel Point (or Steelpointe) project of Bridgeport's on the lower portion of the East Side finally led to the construction of a Bass Pro Shop in 2013, along with a Chipotle, Starbucks and T-Mobile, and a lighthouse with a marina and oyster bar).
+The Steel Point (or Steelpointe) project of Bridgeport's on the lower portion of the East Side finally led to the construction of a big box retailer in 2013, along with other stores, shops, and a lighthouse with a marina and oyster bar).
 The plan for high-end mixed use apartments is in place, although concerns about gentrification have been raised.
 A hotel is also in the works.
 A new proposed train station in East Bridgeport, meant to be completed in 2021, was postponed in 2019.

 By 2013 the city and local business owners agreed that work needed to be done in the downtown area north of Fairfield Avenue, nicknamed Downtown North, above.
 Made up of old empty brick buildings which were neglected for years, the city and developers began their rehabilitation starting in 2015, most of which are now converted apartments or retail.

 Bridgeport's downtown renovation has resulted in various restaurants, the renovation of the Bishop Arcade Mall, a comedy club, and theatres.
 A 2022 plan to renovate McLevy Hall is in place.

 In 2017, MGM had announced plans to build a waterfront casino and shopping center in the city, awaiting approval by the state government.
 If built, the development would have created 2,000 permanent jobs and about 5,779 temporary jobs.

-After a legal battle with the Mohegan and Pequot tribes on the right to build a casino in Connecticut, the project "appears to be dead", and tenents such as Bridgeport Boatworks now occupy the proposed space.
+After a legal battle with the Mohegan and Pequot tribes on the right to build a casino in Connecticut, the project "appears to be dead", and tenants such as Bridgeport Boatworks now occupy the proposed space.

 The construction of Honey Locust Square began on the East End, which when complete will house a supermarket (something the neighborhood lacks), a public library, a health center, and a retail building.